If you want to apply to State University of New York College of Agriculture and Technology at Cobleskill, the fee for the application is $50.

 Make sure to check with State University of New York College of Agriculture and Technology at Cobleskill for more information on admission factors.

 To apply to State University of New York College of Agriculture and Technology at Cobleskill, all applicants must submit the following items.
-Check with State University of New York College of Agriculture and Technology at Cobleskill's admissions department to confirm all application materials and requirements.
+Make sure to check in with State University of New York College of Agriculture and Technology at Cobleskill's admissions department to confirm all application materials and requirements.

 Area | Required | Recommended | Required for Some | Details (If Any) |